-Digital marketing allows you to obtain the data you need, define appropriate metrics and analyze the information collected.
-If it is possible to measure factors such as trafficking and calculate conversion rates, you will easily know if the strategies you are putting in place are working.
+Digital marketing allows you to get the data you need, define appropriate metrics and analyze the collected information.
+Being able to measure factors such as traffic and calculate conversion rates, you’ll easily know if the strategies you put into practice are working.

 “Who are the people who visit my page?
-Where are they directed from?
-What percentage of visitors from this ad, which I placed strategically, buy products on my page?
-What products do you buy?
-How much and how often? ”
+Where are they directed?
+What percentage of visitors from this ad, which I strategically placed, buy products on my page?
+What products do they buy?
+How much and how often?”

 The answers to these and many other questions will uncover the weaknesses and success factors of your strategies and help you define what you should keep and what you can change in the future.